sst/guide/_chapters/configure-dynamodb-in-serverless.md

 1. We are describing a DynamoDB table resource called `NotesTable`.

-2. The table we get from a custom variable `${self:custom.tableName}`.
+2. We get the table name from the custom variable `${self:custom.tableName}`.
 This is generated dynamically in our `serverless.yml`.
 We will look at this in detail below.

-3. We are also configuring the two attributes of our table as `userId` and `noteId`.
+3. We are also configuring the two attributes of our table as `userId` and `noteId`and specifying them as our primary key.

 4. Finally, we are provisioning the read/write capacity for our table through a couple of custom variables as well.
 We will be defining this shortly.